g3jiawei/Calendar/Phase4/Product.md

 How do you expect a typical user to use your product? (i.e. run us through a quick scenario or two).
 Give your TA and/or instructor some context, before they see your live presentation.

-The typical user
+The typical user is immediately educated of this benefits of using _____.
+The focus is emphasized with the use of a cover page that allows the user to register.
+It's all about the focus, afterall it is a student focuessed product.

-This product has the potential to rise above the student niche....
+However, this product has the potential to rise above the student niche....
 One additional feature that has not been completed is the synchronization between schedules.
 This immediately relates to the current design where users optionally add courses/committments they have.